The Public Competition Enforcement Review: Taiwan

 - licensors are not prohibited from using competing technologies or developing competition standard or products.

-The TFTC further explained that regarding BD technology, Taiwanese enterprises are in a position to adopt technologies that have been developed by others.
-If this combination were prohibited, Taiwanese BD products manufacturers would have to negotiate for licences with patent holders individually, and the transaction cost of individual negotiations and the accumulated royalties are expected to be higher than those involved in being granted licences through One-Blue.
-Therefore, licensing the essential BD patents through a patent pool is expected to make it easier for Taiwanese manufacturers to obtain licences for essential patents, lower the transaction cost and avoid the risk of infringement and litigation, which will promote competition among Taiwanese manufacturers, with consumers being the ultimate beneficiary.
+The TFTC further explained that, as regards BD technology, Taiwanese enterprises are in a position to adopt technologies that have been developed by others.
+If this combination were prohibited, Taiwanese BD products manufacturers would have to negotiate for licences with patent holders individually, and the transaction costs of individual negotiations and accumulated royalties could be expected to be higher than those for licences granted through One-Blue.
+Therefore, licensing the essential BD patents through a patent pool is expected to make it easier for Taiwanese manufacturers to obtain licences for essential patents, lower transaction costs and avoid the risk of infringement and litigation, in turn promoting competition among Taiwanese manufacturers, with consumers being the ultimate beneficiary.

-In January 2013, the TFTC cleared another similar case with five conditions in which LG Electronics, Philips, Pioneer Corporation and Sony will jointly operate a DVD patent pool named One-Red.18 As the rationale adopted by the TFTC to analyse both One-Blue and One-Red cases is similar, it seems the TFTC may have set up reliable case precedents for patent holders intending to establish patent pools to follow and observe.
+In January 2013, the TFTC cleared another similar case with five conditions in which LG Electronics, Philips, Pioneer Corporation and Sony will jointly operate a DVD patent pool named One-Red.20 In adopting the same rationale to analyse both One-Blue and One-Red cases, the TFTC seems to have set up reliable case precedents for patent holders to follow and observe if they intend to establish patent pools.

 ii Trends, developments and strategies